contouraid/contouraid.github.io/index.md

 <img class="logo" src="/assets/images/contouraid-logo.png" alt="ContourAId logo">
 <div class="left-content"></div>

-ContourAId is a set of software tools to make the process of contour evaluations by radiation oncologists faster by incorporating dosimetric information into the pipeline.
+ContourAId is a co-pilot for making the radiotherapy treatment planning process faster and more accurate.

 The [current radiation treatment planning workflow](./current-workflow.html) in clinics is long and tedious.
 This involves many different providers: radiation oncologists, dosimetrists, medical technicians and others.
 Depending on scheduling and coordination between them, the wait times for patients can be as high as two weeks.